I was chatting with someone on Instagram.

 Step Six: Acceptance

 This is the last stage of mourning and also the most wonderful.
-When the past no longer stirs up strong emotion.
-When you are truly OK with yourself.
+When the past no longer stirs up strong emotions.
+When you are truly OK and ready to forgive yourself.

 The mind needs to know that you can handle things.
 It needs to know that you can protect it from pain in the future.
 This does not mean that you will never mess up again.